About my sordid past

 Outside the Academy

 When I’m not experimenting with new digital forms of history and archives, I like trying to grow food in harsh desert climates, starting (and occasionally finishing) DIY projects around the house (which entails many hours of research with YouTube videos and chat forums—a truly fascinating window onto American DIY culture), and making awkward event flyers to remind myself why a design career will always be out of reach.
+I’m a closet bike geek.
+I enjoy the absurdity of middle-distance triathlons.

 Under the Screen

 This site is run through GitHub Pages, a free hosting platform through GitHub.
 Individual pages are written in Markdown, which makes it super easy to write and edit webpages without code getting in the way, uploaded/committed to my GitHub repository and rendered (via a tool called Jekyll) by GitHub Pages into the website.
 It’s easy, maintenance-free, and extremely flexible.
+Over a decade ago (!)
+I jotted down a few reflections on my switch from Wordpress to GitHub, which continue to hold true.